 - ¼ teaspoon powdered ginger

 - pinch red pepper flakes

 - 3 tablespoons honey

 - Peel the squash, remove the seeds and chop into 1 inch pieces.
 Peel and chop the onion and apple also.
 Dice the brick of cream cheese.
-Add the squash (fresh & frozen), onion, apple and cream cheese.
+Add the squash (fresh & frozen), onion, apple and cream cheese to the crockpot.

 - Measure all of the spices and put them in a small bowl.
 Stir well to combine and then sprinkle all the spices into the slow cooker.
 Using a large spoon, stir well - add the honey and stir again.

 - Pour in the vegetable stock and cover.
-Set the temperature to low.
-It will take 8 hours and the soup will be done.
-After 8 hours, unplug and using an immersion blender, blend the soup until it is a creamy consistency.
+Set the temperature to low cook for 8 hours.
+When the soup is finished cooking, blend the soup until it is a creamy consistency.

 - Toast the pumpkin seeds - using a dry pan over medium-low heat, toast the pumpkin seeds until they are a golden brown - takes about 5 minutes.
-Remove from the pan immediately - if you leave them in the pan, even though you've removed the pan from the heat, the residual heat may burn the seeds (happens really quick!).
+Remove from the pan immediately - if you leave them in the pan, even though you've removed the pan from the heat, the residual heat may burn the seeds (this happens very quickly!).